View and organize the Microsoft Defender Advanced Threat Protection Alerts queue

 Understanding alert severity

-It is important to understand that the Windows Defender Antivirus (Windows Defender AV) and Microsoft Defender ATP alert severities are different because they represent different scopes.
+Microsoft Defender Antivirus (Microsoft Defender AV) and Microsoft Defender ATP alert severities are different because they represent different scopes.

-The Windows Defender AV threat severity represents the absolute severity of the detected threat (malware), and is assigned based on the potential risk to the individual machine, if infected.
+The Microsoft Defender AV threat severity represents the absolute severity of the detected threat (malware), and is assigned based on the potential risk to the individual device, if infected.

-The Microsoft Defender ATP alert severity represents the severity of the detected behavior, the actual risk to the machine but more importantly the potential risk to the organization.
+The Microsoft Defender ATP alert severity represents the severity of the detected behavior, the actual risk to the device but more importantly the potential risk to the organization.

 So, for example: